 Second, our methodology is different.
-Haggis's [32] critique of Keshavarz et al's methodology [38] echoes the second challenge that complexity science makes to the conventions of community health science: if places are complex systems, then new methodologies are necessary.
-Qualitative analysis or statistics alone cannot get the work done: qualitative analysis cannot handle the large, complex, multi-dimensional, multi-level databases typical of complex systems; and statistics cannot adequately model qualitative variables, nonlinearity or systems-level causality.
+In a follow-up article, Haggis engaged in a methodological critique of Keshavarz et al. [40] Haggis's [34] critique echoes the second challenge that complexity science makes to the conventions of community health science: if places are complex systems, then new methods and, more important, methodological frameworks are necessary.
+As pointed out in our introduction, the critique is as follows: qualitative analysis or statistics alone cannot get the work done, as qualitative analysis cannot handle the large, complex, multi-dimensional, multi-level databases typical of complex systems; and statistics, alone, cannot adequately model qualitative variables, nonlinearity or systems-level causality.
+Equally important, if one is to employ the new methods of computational and complexity science modeling, some sort of cohesive methodological framework is necessary.

 Given this methodological challenge, for this study we advanced a case-based complexity science approach to studying places and their health.
 Specifically, we used the SACS Toolkit to conduct our test.
-The SACS Toolkit is a case-based, computationally grounded, theoretically driven, mixed-methods toolkit for modeling complex systems [15].
+The SACS Toolkit is a case-based, computationally grounded, theoretically driven, cohesive, mixed-methods toolkit for modeling complex systems [17].

 Based on our two advancements, our study is organized as follows.
-We begin with method, where we review our dataset, measures, the SACS Toolkit and the specific techniques used for the current study.
-Next, we turn to our results, where we employ the DTCS and the SACS Toolkit to examine, in litmus test fashion, each of the nine characteristics listed in Table 1, as applied to our case study on sprawl (Summit County), to determine the empirical validity and theoretical utility of defining place and health as a complex system.
-Our goal will be to see if and how the COP approach results in new and novel information about sprawl and its impact on the evolving macroscopic health outcomes of a network of communities.
+We begin with method, where we review our dataset, measures, the DTCS and the SACS Toolkit and the specific techniques used for the current study.
+Next, we turn to our results, where we employ the DTCS and the SACS Toolkit to examine, in litmus test fashion, each of the nine characteristics listed in Table 1.1, as applied to our case study on sprawl in the States, to determine the empirical validity and theoretical utility of defining place and health as a complex system.
+Our goal will be to see if and how the COP approach (both its definition and methods) results in new and novel information about sprawl and its impact on the evolving macroscopic health outcomes of a network of communities.
 If it does, we can assert with some degree of confidence that the COP approach has a degree of theoretical and methodological validity.
-Finally, we end by summarizing the results of our test and suggesting how the DTCS can be used by other researchers.
+Finally, we end by summarizing the results of our test and suggesting how the DTCS and SACS Toolkit can be used by other researchers.